saumyap24/AWS_Cloud_Practitioner_Exam_Notes/global_infrastructure/global_infrastructure.md

 - Global services at the time of creation:
     - no concept of region eg. IAM user
-    - single region explicitly chosen eg. S# Bucket
+    - single region explicitly chosen eg. S3 Bucket
     - A group of regions are chosen eg. CloudFront Distribution

 ## Fault Tolerance